accuser/uln/docs/index.md

-I want to build an application that will use ULNs to identify learners.
-A Unique Learner Number (ULN) is an identifier issued by the UK's Education & Skills Funding Agency (ESFA) to learners over the age of 13.
-An initial search explained that a ULN was 10 digits long.

-I can use the `long` primative data type in Java to represent a ULN:
+# Managing Unique Learner Numbers (ULNs)

+Imagine we're building an app that needs to track students using their Unique Learner Numbers (ULNs).
+In the UK, a ULN is a special number given to students over 13 by the Education & Skills Funding Agency.
+Each ULN is a 10-digit number.

+Now, how do we handle these numbers in our Java program?
+We can use a `long` data type, which is just a way to store large numbers.
+Here's a simple example:

 ```java
 long uln = 42;
 ```

-As a ULN is only 10 digits long it can have values ranging from 0 to 9,999,999,999.
-The `long` primative in Java can actually have a value that ranges from -9,223,372,036,854,775,808 to 9,223,372,036,854,775,807.
+Since a ULN is 10 digits, it can range from 0 to 9,999,999,999.
+But the `long` type in Java can actually hold much bigger numbers, both positive and negative.
+So, we need to make sure the ULN numbers stay within our required range.

-I'll need to do something about that:
+Here's how we can do that:

 ```java
 long requireValidULN(long value) {